Neurovascular Stent Lawsuit

 Releasing these coils alone isn’t enough in a wide-neck aneurysm, however.
 Because the opening is so wide, the coils may not stay in place once implanted, and may simply fall out of the aneurysm.
 Therefore, surgeons use a neurovascular stent to help keep the coils in place.

 During a SAC procedure, the surgeon makes a small incision and then threads a catheter through to reach the aneurysm and then implants the neurovascular stent.
 It goes into the neck of the aneurysm, and extends past the opening on both sides, helping to support the blood vessel.
 Next, the surgeon releases the platinum coils into the aneurysm.
-The stent acts like a scaffold to hold the coils inside the aneurysm so they don’t fall back out into the blood vessel.
+The stent acts as a scaffold to hold the coils inside the aneurysm so they don’t fall back out into the blood vessel.

 Over time, as the area heals, the blood is diverted away from the weakened area of the artery and the rupture is prevented.